This policy sets out how Home Run collects, stores and uses information about you and complies with the law on data protection, specifically:

 2. in Microsoft Outlook when you email us

-Personal details are stored within Studentpad, our secure property management system.
+Personal and property details are stored within Studentpad, our secure property management system.
 This system can only be accessed by trained Home Run staff and is password protected.

 Studentpad is a highly trusted property management system used by many Universities and Students’ Unions and is fully compliant with the GDPR.

-The re-registration tracker and complaints log are stored on OneDrive.
+Hard copy data, such as your Property Registration Form, and any paper copies of documents you give us (safety certificates), are scanned and stored on OneDrive, and the hard copies are shredded.
 OneDrive can only be accessed by trained Home Run staff and is password protected.

 All staff are required to undertake Data Protection training.